LogicStamp/logicstamp-context/docs/limitations.md

 }
 ```

-**Impact:** This is expected—we just can't parse dynamic classes yet.
+**Impact:** Static parts of template literals are extracted, but dynamic expressions (variables, function calls, etc.) within `${}` are not resolved.
 If you build classes from variables, the style metadata will be incomplete.

 ## Hook Classification

-**Issue**
+**Status:** ✅ **Fixed in v0.3.1**

-Custom hooks sometimes get labeled as `react:component` instead of `react:hook`.
-Makes it harder to tell hooks apart from components when you're looking at the context.
+Custom hooks are now correctly classified as `react:hook` instead of `react:component`.
+The detection logic checks if the main export (default or named) is a function starting with "use" and has no JSX elements.

 **Example**